ACTi Cameras How to Use Motion Detection

 3. LTS Sapphire Password Reset Guide

-Upon successful connection you will be asked for the user name and password (default: Admin/123456).
+Upon successful connection you will be asked for the user name and (default: Admin/123456).
 When you log in, you may notice that the user interface of ACM-series cameras looks different from TCM-series cameras.
 This article uses the user interface of the ACM-series camera for explaining the motion detection system.
-You can find the same motion detection in TCM-series cameras as well.
+You can find the same motion detection settings in TCM-series cameras as well.

 word image 1045 1